ibm-cloud-docs/text-to-speech/http.md

       <a target="_blank" href="https://tools.ietf.org/html/rfc2586">Request
         for Comment (RFC) 2586 ![External link icon](../../icons/launch-glyph.svg "External link icon")</a> and
       <a target="_blank" href="https://en.wikipedia.org/wiki/Pulse-code_modulation">en.wikipedia.org/wiki/Pulse-code_modulation ![External link icon](../../icons/launch-glyph.svg "External link icon")</a>.<br/><br/>
-      You must specify the sampling rate with this audio format; for example,
-      <code>audio/l16;rate=16000</code> for audio sampled at 16 kHz.
-You can
-      also optionally specify the endianness as either
+      You must specify the sampling rate with this audio format.
+For example, specify <code>audio/l16;rate=16000</code> for audio that is sampled at 16 kHz.
+You can also optionally specify the endianness as either
       <code>audio/l16;rate={rate};endianness=big-endian</code> or
       <code>audio/l16;rate={rate};endianness=little-endian</code>; the
       default is little endian.